nathanboktae/mocha-phantomjs/README.md

 # Details

 * Talk about `window.mochaPhantomJS` being set to true by PhantomJS on page initialization.
+  - Used so you can manually run HTML files as well as avoid run() in PhantomJS.
 * Talk about `process.stdout.write` done right!